Argentina acts against Hezbollah, blamed for terror attacks

 At midmorning Thursday, sirens resounded across the Argentine capital to honor the 85 people who died the nation’s worst terrorist attack.

 Argentine prosecutors blame Iranian officials for plotting the attack and say Hezbollah operatives carried it out.
 But nobody has been convicted despite years of tangled investigations.
-Iran has refused to turn over the people who now face charges, and denies any involvement.
+Iran has refused to turn over the former officials and ex-diplomats who now face charges, and denies any involvement.

 The memorial service began with a moment of silence, followed by a reading of the names of each of the 85 victims.